 Though we come across a curveball every so often, there are still several major reasons for Amazon suspensions: intellectual property violations, inauthentic complaints, listing errors, pricing errors, item condition, inaccurate item details and linked accounts.

 This is a major problem for sellers all over the world.
 As we stated previously, Amazon is now turning their focus towards big brands.
-These brands are able to take down listings of unauthorized third party sellers with the click of a button – even if the seller isn’t aware they may be infringement on someone else’s copyright, trademark or patent.
+These brands can take down listings of unauthorized third-party sellers with the click of a button – even if the seller isn’t aware they may be infringing on someone else’s copyright, trademark or patent.

 What makes an item inauthentic?
 An item is inauthentic when it is not purchased from an authorized supplier.
 Inauthentic suspensions happen because a seller’s inventory includes a product that’s not quite counterfeit – but still not quite up to Amazon’s standards.
 The inauthentic issue is still evolving daily.